info@p-95.com

 Database study on the burden of respiratory syncytial virus

-Client contracted P95 to design and conduct a model-based study to estimate the burden of respiratory syncytial virus (RSV) in adults using secondary data sources.
+Client contracted P95, an expert CRO for RSV database studies, to design and conduct a model-based study to estimate the burden of respiratory syncytial virus (RSV) in adults using secondary data sources.
 P95 developed a generic protocol that could be adapted to a specific country’s characteristics.
 Next, P95 conducted a feasibility study in eight countries across four continents.
 The study was piloted in two countries and later rolled out in the remaining six countries.
 The generic protocol and the findings resulting from each country-specific study were summarised in manuscripts.

 sTUDY TYPE